“You want to have kids avoid gummy bears, jelly beans and fruit roll ups,” says chairman of URMC’s division of pediatric dentistry

 Many parents believe their role in their child’s oral care begins when beginnings of the first tooth start appearing.
 However, there is work to be done before.
-A few simple routines after the first feeding and before they go to sleep can help wash out food, sugar and any bacteria that begins when they eat solid foods.
+Teach Dental Group suggests a few simple routines after the first feeding and before they go to sleep can help wash out food, sugar and any bacteria that begins when they eat solid foods.

 2. Fluoride use

 Fluoride varnish can prevent about 33% of cavities in baby’s teeth, according to the CDC.
 Children living in communities with fluoridated tap water have fewer cavities than children whose water does not contain fluoride.
 Fluoride in water is the most efficient way to prevent one of the most common childhood diseases; tooth decay.
 The American Dental Association estimated 51 million school hours and 164 million work hours are lost each year due to dental-related illness.
 Some fluoride is also naturally present in groundwater and the oceans.